Movement for the Liberation of the Congo: Integration and post-war developments

 On August 25, 2018, Bemba was barred from running for the presidency in the 2018 general election by the Independent National Electoral Commission (CENI) as a result of a then-ongoing appeal before the ICC regarding charges of witness tampering.
 These charges alleged that there was a conspiracy to influence 14 witnesses through the provision of money as an incentive to ensure false testimony before the ICC during Bemba's first trial.
 The ICC levied charges against Bemba himself, along with his former defense lawyers, Aimé Kilolo Musamba and Jean-Jacques Mangenda Kabongo, a potential defense witness who did not testify, Narcisse Arido, and the deputy secretary general of the MLC, Fidèle Babala Wandu.
 By September 17, all of the defendants were found guilty, and received the following sentences: a 300,000 Euro fine and 12 months in prison (Bemba); 2 years and 6 months suspended term of imprisonment and a fine of 30,000 Euros (Musamba); 11 months of imprisonment (Arido); 6 months of imprisonment (Babala); a 2 year suspended term of imprisonment (Mangenda).
 However, due to time previously spent in detention, Bemba, Babala, and Arido all did not have to serve the sentences.

 As a result of Bemba's disqualification by CENI, the MLC and Bemba joined the Lamuka alliance on November 12, uniting with Moïse Katumbi of Together for Change, Adolphe Muzito of Nouvel Elan, and Freddy Matungulu of Congo Na Biso to contest the 2018 general election under a joint banner with Martin Fayulu as their nominee for the presidential election.
 The MLC, together with the rest of the Lamuka alliance, secured 111 seats in the National Assembly in the election, making the bloc the second largest in the National Assembly, while the alliance subsequently won 6 seats in the Senate in the 2019 Democratic Republic of the Congo Senate election.
 The lead candidate of the alliance, Fayulu, was unsuccessful in securing the presidency, coming in second place with 34.8% of the vote to winner Félix Tshisekedi's 38.6% vote share.
 On June 13, 2019, the MLC, as part of the Lamuka alliance, suspended its participation in parliament, citing a Constitutional Court decision which invalidated the 2018 victories of 23 of its candidates.

+The MLC entered into consultations with Tshisekedi in late 2020 to form a new government, the Sacred Union of the Nation coalition.
+The MLC announced its intent to join this coalition and form a government with Tshisekedi on January 20, 2021.
+Subsequently, Martin Fayulu, the leader of the Lamuka alliance at the time, released the MLC of its obligations to the alliance on January 21, 2021.
+The MLC received its cabinet postings in the new coalition, headed by Prime Minister Sama Lukonde, on April 13, 2021, receiving prominent ministerial roles, including Environment Minister and Deputy Prime Minister.
+Following a cabinet reshuffle on March 23, 2023, MLC leader Bemba was appointed as Defense Minister and Deputy Prime Minister.